18F/identity-terraform/s3_bucket_block/README.md

 `bucket_data` - Map of bucket names and their configuration blocks.
 `log_bucket` - Full name of the bucket used for S3 logging.
 `region` - AWS Region
+`inventory_bucket_arn` - ARN of the S3 bucket used for collecting the S3 Inventory reports.
+`optional_fields` - List of optional data fields to collect in S3 Inventory reports.
+Defaults to the full list of possible fields.

 ## Outputs

 `buckets` - A map of the format `var.bucket_data.each.key` => `aws_s3_bucket.bucket[*]["id"]` allowing one to obtain the full bucket name from the shorter key reference.